-Vancouver Asian Heritage Month Society (VAHMS) has a Board of Directors and staff with a passion for bringing together the Asian Canadian community and others, to share in unique intercultural events through explorASIAN during the month of May, and throughout the year.
+Vancouver Asian Heritage Month Society (VAHMS) has a Board of Directors and staff with a passion for bringing together the Asian Canadian community and others, and for sharing in unique intercultural events through explorASIAN during the month of May and throughout the year.

 Jimmy Yan, BSE, MEd., is the Project and Information Officer of Access Pro Bono.
 Jimmy is a columnist of the City Post of Singtao News and has been a media commentator on issues of public legal education and information since 2008.
 He is also a research assistant of The Centre for Education, Law, and Society in the Faculty of Education at Simon Fraser University and a CELS educational advisor to the Chinese community.
 Meanwhile, Jimmy has served on the Boards of many committees with the Royal Commonwealth Society, Mainland BC Branch as well as the Royal Society of St. George, BC Branch.

 Jeffrey Chan is a retired pharmacist, after an accomplished and rewarding career in the healthcare industry.
-Born and raised in Vancouver he has worked and managed pharmacies at Woodwards, Safeway, Macdonald’s Prescriptions, HBC Zellers and Target.
+Born and raised in Vancouver he has worked and managed pharmacies at Woodward’s, Safeway, Macdonald’s Prescriptions, HBC Zellers, and Target.
 He was a Director for the HBC Pharmacy Division.
-He strived for positive healthy outcomes for all his patients and has taken this passion for success to his future endeavors.
-As a patron of the arts he attends the VSO symphony, VAG events and various charitable events regularly.
-He brings this love for arts and culture to VAHMS by supporting and committing to showcasing the Asian-Canadian culture.
+He strived for positive health outcomes for all his patients and has taken this passion for success into his future endeavours.
+As a patron of the arts, he attends the VSO symphony, VAG events, and various charitable events regularly.
+He brings this love for arts and culture to VAHMS by supporting and committing to showcasing the Asian Canadian culture.
 A key player in the silent auction gala fundraiser he has contributed to its growing success in recent years.
-With his many contacts in the social landscape of the city he strives to make each VAHMS fundraiser an overwhelming success.
+With his many contacts in the social landscape of the city, he strives to make each VAHMS fundraiser an overwhelming success.